SinaCloudStorage/libs3/README.md

    head                 : Gets only the headers of an object, implies -s
      <bucket>/<key>     : Bucket/key of object to get headers of

-   gqs                  : Generates an authenticated query string url
+   gqs                  : Generates an authenticated query string
      <bucket>[/<key>]   : Bucket or bucket/key to generate query string for
      [expires]          : Expiration date for query string [resource]         : Sub-resource of key for query string, without a